Eastern SierRa, CALIFORNIA

 Official websites: Alabama Hills (BLM), Ancient Bristlecone Pine Forest

-NOTE: A $400 deposit is required.
-The remaining balance is due on or before August 31, 2017.
+Note: Deposit of $400 is required to reserve your spot at the workshop.
+Balance of $1,350 due on August 30, 2017.
 Or, you may choose the "Pay in full" ticket if you desire to pay all at once.

 The Workshop Experience